 2. Read Books on the Kindle Paperwhite

 If I wake up in the middle of the night, I will grab the glasses and the Paperwhite and read for a short amount of time, and I am back to sleep again.
-The key to reading being relaxing is finding books that are not too stimulating for you.
-One of my best series that I reread is the
+The key to reading to help you fall asleep is to find books that are not too stimulating for you.
+One of the best series that I reread is the

 I often take a bath in the evening when I need help to unwind.
 I don't just fill the tub with hot water - there are some things you can do to enhance this time to calm your mind.
 Turn down the lights, use an electric candle, add some lavender oil and listen to sleep promoting music.